Loading NuWatt Energy...

 Prices include equipment, labor, permits, and grid interconnection.
 No federal tax credit included (expired). $1,000 MA state tax credit not deducted.

 Residential neighborhoods near the Mystic Lakes.
 Mix of colonial and Cape-style homes.
-Some mature tree canopy along the waterfront, but most homes have adequate south-facing roof exposure.
+Some mature tree canopy along the waterfront, so a shade study matters here; most homes still have adequate south-facing roof exposure.

 Larger homes on bigger lots near the reservoir.
 Newer construction and expanded colonials with ample roof area.
-Less tree canopy density than other areas.
-Popular for 14+ kW systems.
+Less tree-canopy density than other areas.
+The most common neighborhood for 14+ kW systems on higher-assessed homes.

 Established residential area near Wedgemere station.
 Mix of home sizes with generally good solar access.
 Close to town amenities.
-Standard permitting process for most installations.
+Standard ~10-day permit process for most installations.

 Your installer assesses roof condition, shade, orientation, and structure.
-Historic district status identified early for any required Commission review.
+No historic-district status to clear in Winchester, so this step is straightforward.

 Typical installation 1-3 days.
 Electrical and building inspection by the Town of Winchester.